newatoms/guides/start-using-polymer/readme.md

 ### So now what...?

 Read all our other [guides on Polymer](https://hub.com/newatoms/guides) and start implementing something.
-Since we're using [Git](../glossary/git.md) you can't really destroy anything except for the database (https://interface.firebaseio.com/).
+Since we're using [Git](../glossary/git.md) you can't really destroy anything except for the database.
 Please don't do that 😬.
 See our [create a new element guide](https://github.com/newatoms/newatoms/blob/ready/internal/guides/how-to-create-a-new-element.md) on how to avoid this.
 Ask a team member if you're stuck or if you're afraid you'd break 🔥 something.
 Good luck! 😉

 ### Helpful links